Edgar-Sparklabs/taiwan-md/knowledge/en/Economy/startup-ecosystem.md

 ## 30-Second Overview

 Taiwan's startup ecosystem has evolved rapidly in recent years.
 Moving past early struggles with funding shortages, it now boasts a mature network of accelerators, venture capital (VC) firms, and government support systems.
-Key players like **AppWorks** and **SparkLabs Taipei** have nurtured hundreds of startups.
+Key players like **AppWorks** and **SparkLabs Taiwan** have nurtured hundreds of startups.
 With a strong focus on technology, AI, and hardware integration, Taiwan is actively cultivating its own "unicorns" and forming a unique entrepreneurial landscape that bridges East and West.

 **Keywords:** Accelerators, Venture Capital, AppWorks, Unicorns, Startup Ecosystem